Log in

 How permissions work with Zapier Tables

-Warning messages are nice, but Tables lets you customize permission levels to protect your data and connected Zaps for extra insurance.
+Warning messages are nice, but Tables lets you customize permission levels to protect your data and associated Zaps for extra insurance.

 To start, Zap permissions are separate from Tables permissions.
 This gives you greater flexibility in how you want to collaborate.